 Other staging tests may be used, depending on your situation.

-Your treatment options for gastroesophageal junction cancer or stomach cancer depend on the stage of your cancer, your overall health and your preferences.
+Treatment options for stomach cancer depend on the cancer's location, stage and aggressiveness.
+Your doctor also considers your overall health and your preferences when creating a treatment plan.

-- Removing a portion of the stomach (subtotal gastrectomy).
-During subtotal gastrectomy, the surgeon removes only the portion of the stomach affected by cancer.
+- Removing part of the stomach (subtotal gastrectomy).
+During subtotal gastrectomy, the surgeon removes the part of the stomach affected by cancer and some of the healthy tissue around it.
+This operation may be an option if your stomach cancer is located in the part of the stomach nearest the small intestine.

 - Removing lymph nodes to look for cancer.
-The surgeon examines and removes lymph nodes in your abdomen to look for cancer cells.
+The surgeon may remove lymph nodes in your abdomen to test them for cancer.

-Surgery to relieve signs and symptoms.
-Removing part of the stomach may relieve signs and symptoms of a growing tumor in people with advanced stomach cancer.
-In this case, surgery can't cure advanced stomach cancer, but it can make you more comfortable.
+- Surgery to relieve signs and symptoms.
+An operation to remove part of the stomach may relieve signs and symptoms of a growing cancer in people with advanced stomach cancer.

 Radiation therapy uses high-powered beams of energy, such as X-rays and protons, to kill cancer cells.
 The energy beams come from a machine that moves around you as you lie on a table.

-In gastroesophageal junction cancer, as well as in cancer of the stomach body, radiation therapy can be used before surgery (neoadjuvant radiation) to shrink a tumor so that it's more easily removed.
-Radiation therapy can also be used after surgery (adjuvant radiation) to kill any cancer cells that might remain in the area around your esophagus or stomach.
+For stomach cancer, radiation therapy can be used before surgery to shrink the cancer so that it's more easily removed.
+Radiation therapy can also be used after surgery to kill any cancer cells that might remain.
+Radiation therapy is often combined with chemotherapy.

-In cases of advanced cancer, radiation therapy may be used to relieve side effects caused by a large tumor.
+For advanced stomach cancer that can't be removed with surgery, radiation therapy may be used to relieve side effects, such as pain or bleeding, caused by a growing cancer.

 Supportive (palliative) care